rajaabinesh/Node-Javasctipt-IDE-Backend-/README.md

 ## Run Application
 ### DB Script
-Initially we need to run the query in [starter_script.sql](https://github.com/rajaabinesh/Node-Javasctipt-IDE-Backend-/blob/master/DB%20Script/starter_script.sql)
+Initially, we need to run the query in [starter_script.sql](https://github.com/rajaabinesh/Node-Javasctipt-IDE-Backend-/blob/master/DB%20Script/starter_script.sql)

 ### Start Server
   Start the Server by using the following command